oleksandrbyk/blog/content/blog/2019-09-26-september-dvc-heartbeat.md

     export GOOGLE_APPLICATION_CREDENTIALS=path/to/credentials

-It is also possible to set this variable via dvc config:
+It is also possible to set this variable via `dvc config`:

-dvc remote modify myremote credentialpath /path/to/my/creds
+`dvc remote modify myremote credentialpath /path/to/my/creds`

-where myremote is your remote name.
+where `myremote` is your remote name.

 If you have any questions, concerns or ideas, let us know in the comments below or connect with DVC team [here](https://dvc.org/support).
 Our